-If your budget won’t allow for a particularly lavish Christmas this year, if you’ve grown tired of the tropes of the festive season or even if you feel like a change there are a plethora of ways in which you can inject the coming of the festive season with a little more fun.
-Here are just a few ideas to help get you started…
+If your budget doesn’t allow for a particularly lavish Christmas this year, if you’ve grown tired of the tropes of the festive season or even if you feel like a change, there are a plethora of ways in which you can inject the coming of the festive season with a little more fun.

-Start making some presents
+Start making some presents.

-Christmas should not be a time when we make sacrifices to the gods of capitalism; it should be a time when we show our love and consideration to others.
+Christmas should not be a time when we sacrifice to the gods of capitalism; it should be when we show our love and consideration to others.

 Adopt a “one for you, one for me” approach to gift giving

-Get in touch with old friends
+Get in touch with old friends.

-Experiment in the kitchen
+An experiment in the kitchen

 Even if you’re not the biggest fan that Christmas ever had, there are plenty of ways in which you can enjoy the run-up!